codebulb/hapi-bookshelf-crud/README.md

 });
 ```

-**That’s it.** Now you can use e.g. the [httpie](https://github.com/jkbrzt/httpie) command line tool to verify that you can execute RESTful CRUD operations on your entity running on the database.
+**That’s it.** Now you can use e.g. the [httpie](https://github.com/jkbrzt/httpie) command line tool to verify that you can execute RESTful CRUD operations on your entities running on the database.

 Read on for an example client implementation based on AngularJS.